revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/Jdbc.md

 <blockquote markdown="1">

-It is possible to connect to multiple databases, at the same time, but it depends on the specific driver.To update and extract data from the different database we can use the single statement.
-But we need middleware to deal with multiple databases or a single database.
+It is possible to connect to multiple databases, at the same time, but it depends on the specific driver.To update and extract data from the different database we can use the single statement.But we need middleware to deal with multiple databases or a single database.

 </blockquote>